multijump/laravel-redaktor/README.md

 ### Versioning

 API versioning can be implemented using various strategies; all of them with pros and cons.
-For this reason, Redaktør does not make any assumption and provides an implementation for the most commonly used strategies.
+For this reason, Redaktør lets you choose what strategy best suits your needs by providing an implementation for the most commonly used strategies.

 A strategy is responsible to identify the intended target version.
-That is, to find out what version of the API the request sender is trying to interact with.
+That is, to find out what version of the API the integrator is trying to interact with.

 Redaktør does not make any assumptions about your version naming convention; however, it advises to use a date-based version naming approach, where each version name is the date when the revision was implemented/released.
 I.e.: `2020-10-20`.